 - Note: our typesetting scripts can convert the P to italics if the copyeditor forgets this.

-- Do not use zero before the decimal point.
+- Do not use leading zero before the decimal point.

 - In tables of systematic reviews, which tend to be busy and where the original P values can't be found in the original publications